What to Consider For Endometriosis Treatment?

-- The patient’s will to get pregnant,
+- Desire to get pregnant

-- The stage of the disease
+- Stage of the disease

-The things used in medical treatment are:
+What is used in medical treatment include:

 - Oral contraceptives

-- non-steroidal anti-inflammatory drugs
+- Non-steroidal anti-inflammatory drugs

 - GnRH analogues

 Laparoscopic surgery is more preferred than open surgery.
 The reasons for this include:

-- The percentage of possible postoperative adhesion is less in laparoscopic surgery.
+- The percentage of possible postoperative adhesion is less in laparoscopic surgery

-- The length of hospital stay is shorter.
+- The length of hospital stay is shorter

-- Postoperative pain is less.
+- Postoperative pain is less

-- Postoperative complication rate is less.
+- The postoperative complication rate is less.